seifmaazouz/user-management-api/README.md

 }
 ```

-- If `AuthToken` is present in `appsettings.json`, that value is used as the required token.
+- If `AuthToken` is present, that value is required in the `Authorization` header.
-- If `AuthToken` is not configured, the application falls back to the default token: `mysecret123`.
+- If missing, the application falls back to the default token: `mysecret123`.

-Send the token in the `Authorization` header:
+Send the token as:
 ```http
 Authorization: secret-appsettings-token-abc123
 ```

-Requests with a missing or invalid token will return `401 Unauthorized`.
+Missing or invalid tokens return `401 Unauthorized`.

 ## Example Requests